OIST-EQuIP/NI6212_interface/README.md

 ## Description

-There are three tabs on the application: "Analog Input," "Analog Output," and "Digital Output".
+There are three tabs on the application: "Analog Input", "Analog Output", "Digital Output", and 'Scan Amplitude".

 ![image](https://github.com/OIST-EQuIP/NI6212_interface/blob/main/img/AI.PNG)

 "Analog Input" measures the voltage on the channel selected in the drop-down list.
 To start measurement, press the "START" button.
 To exit, press the button labeled "STOP".
+"Analog Input" can detect -5.4 to 5.4v.

 ![image](https://github.com/OIST-EQuIP/NI6212_interface/blob/main/img/AO.PNG)